-Candidates who attain a mark of 40% overall but who do not attain at least 45% overall or who pass by compensation with an average mark in two units of less than 35% will not be permitted to continue in the honours course but will be graduated with the BSc (General) Degree.
+Candidates who attain a mark of 40% overall but who do not attain at least 45% overall will not be permitted to continue in the honours course but will be graduated with the BSc (General) Degree.

 Compensation:

 A pass by compensation may be granted provided the candidate has reached the pass mark in six units and achieved an overall average of at least 40%.